Push API usage example

 }

-Validating the push operations
+Validating the push requests

-After the Push API processing delay, you can validate the success of your push operations by navigating to the Content Browser (platform-ca | platform-eu | platform-au) of the Coveo Administration Console.
+After the Push API processing delay, you can validate the success of your push requests by navigating to the Content Browser (platform-ca | platform-eu | platform-au) of the Coveo Administration Console.
 The item should appear.

 Image of the item in the Content Browser | Coveo